 Data import and cleaning

-robvis expects the risk-of-bias summary table to be arranged in a specific way (see Table 1 for an example).
+robvis expects the risk-of-bias data file to be arranged in a specific way (see Table 1 for an example).
 The first column should contain the unique study/result identifier.
 The second-to-last column should contain the overall risk-of-bias judgments.
-The final column contains some measure of the result’s precision (e.g. the weight assigned to that result in a meta-analysis, or if no meta-analysis was performed, the sample size of the analysis that produced the result).
-This weight column is used to create the summary bar plot, as current guidance recommends dividing the bars to show the proportion of information at each level of risk of bias, determined by the cumulative weight at that level, rather than simply showing the number of studies/results in each category.2
+The final column contains some measure of the result’s precision (e.g. the weight assigned to that result in a meta-analysis, or the sample size of the analysis that produced the result).
+This weight column is used to create the summary bar plot, as current guidance recommends dividing the bars to show the proportion of information at each level of risk of bias, determined by the cumulative weight at that level, rather than simply showing the number of studies/results in each category.2 If a measure of precision is not available, or to reproduce ‘equally’ weighted bar charts as have traditionally been presented in Cochrane Reviews to date, these weights may all be specified to be 1.

-Once imported, robvis cleans the data, corrects for small spelling errors by converting each judgement to lowercase and taking only the first letter (e.g. “Seriuos” becomes “s”, avoiding a potential error from the misspelling), and converts the summary table to a long tidy format to aid in creating the plots.
+Once imported, robvis cleans the data and corrects for small spelling errors by converting each judgement to lowercase and taking only the first letter (e.g. “Seriuos” becomes “s”, avoiding a potential error from the misspelling).
+It also converts the summary table to a long tidy format to aid in creating the plots.

 Functions

 robvis contains two main functions.
-The first, rob_traffic_light(), creates a traffic light plot by tabulating each study by each domain, providing a more detailed view of the results of the risk-of-bias assessment.
-The second, rob_summary(), creates a weighted bar plot showing the proportion of information with each judgement for each domain in the assessment tool specified.
+The first, rob_traffic_light(), creates a traffic light plot.
+This displays every risk-of-bias judgement in a matrix, with domains along the horizontal and results/studies down the vertical, similar to the data set.
+The second function, rob_summary(), creates a weighted bar plot.
+This shows the proportion of information with each risk-of-bias judgement separately for each domain in the assessment tool specified.

-A worked example using these functions is outlined below, showing the ease with which risk-of-bias plots can be created using robvis.
+A worked example using these functions is outlined below, illustrating the simple steps involved in creating risk-of-bias plots using robvis.
 A detailed description of the additional options that can be used with each function is presented in Table 2.
 All examples produced in this article are created using the stable version available from CRAN.

 To install and load the package in R, enter the following into the console: